 About This Salmon Coconut Chowder Recipe:

-This recipe has 2 components.
-First you make a Thai-style coconut broth.
-In my opinion, it is so delicious that it could be a soup just by itself.
-It is made by mixing together vegetable (or chicken) stock with a can of full fat coconut milk and flavoring it with fresh ginger, lemongrass, shallots, and lime zest.
+First, make a Thai-style coconut broth.
+In my opinion, this broth by itself is so delicious that it could be a soup without anything added.
+Like I mentioned earlier It is made by mixing together vegetable (or chicken) stock with a can of full fat coconut milk and flavoring it with fresh ginger, lemongrass, shallots, and lime zest.
 You let that simmer for 45 minutes and then drain it.
 If you want to use it later, you can store it in an airtight container in the fridge up to 2 days.
 This is especially great, because if you get the broth ready in advance you can prepare the soup in less than half an hour.

 The second part is when you actually make the soup.
 You start with cooking some onions along with garlic, peppers, and ginger.
 Then you add the broth and a can of full-fat coconut milk and let the all the flavors simmer 20 minutes or so.
 While that is cooking, you can cut your salmon into 1 to 1 1/2 – inch cubes and prep your broccoli.

-Here, it is imperative that the liquid is simmering at a low pace, as poaching salmon in a very high temperature would ruin it and it would fall apart.
+When it comes to poaching salmon, it is imperative that the liquid is simmering at a low pace, as adding salmon at a very high temperature would ruin it and it would fall apart.
 Ideally, you would add all the salmon cubes together and poach them in a gentle simmering broth for only 2-3 minutes.
 Then you add the broccoli and let it cook just a few minutes, until they are tender.
 So as you can see, once your broth is ready the rest is pretty easy and quick.

 Salmon Coconut Chowder